Kerplunk (album): Promotion and other tours

 Radio personnel Steve Masters (left) and Matt Pinfield (right) helped push the reach of Green Day at college radio stations.

-Kerplunk was formally released on cassette and CD on January 17, 1992.
+Kerplunk was released in the United Kingdom on December 17, 1991, and later on cassette and CD on January 17, 1992.
 For the CD version, Lookout Records attached the Sweet Children (1990) EP to it as bonus tracks.
+(Note: When Green Day were on their US tour promoting 39/Smooth, they played a show in Minnesota, where Saint Paul-based Skene!
+Records invited them to record some tracks.
+Instead of working on new material, the band opted to tackle earlier material, and due to its audio quality, fans mistakenly thought it was their first release.)
 By this point, the band had returned to the US.
 At this stage, Nevermind (1991) by Nirvana had become a major success, and as Myers notes, it made the "seemed to make the melodic Beatles-conscious punk rock that Green Day had been defiantly pursuing for years extremely marketable."
 Livermore was dismissive of Nirvana and their ilk, saying they were barely connected to punk rock, and had minor or zero connection to what was occurring around the Bay Area.
 Spitz commented that it was obvious to people that championed Green Day that they were on track for bigger success.
 With the aid of press coverage, airplay from radio and sales of the album, people viewed the band as the next Nirvana.